KFORCE INC - Quarter Report: 2020 March (Form 10-Q)

 Employment Agreements

-Kforce has employment agreements with certain executives that provide for minimum compensation, salary and continuation of certain benefits for a six-month to a three-year period after their employment ends under certain circumstances.
+Kforce has employment agreements with certain executives that provide for minimum compensation, salary and continuation of certain benefits for a -month to a -year period after their employment ends under certain circumstances.
 Certain of the agreements also provide for a severance payment ranging from one to three times annual salary and one-half to three times average annual bonus if such an agreement is terminated without good cause by Kforce or for good reason by the executive subject to certain post-employment restrictive covenants.
 At March 31, 2020, our liability would be approximately $39.7 million if, following a change in control, all of the executives under contract were terminated without good cause by the employer or if the executives resigned for good reason and $16.8 million if, in the absence of a change in control, all of the executives under contract were terminated by Kforce without good cause or if the executives resigned for good reason.

 Litigation